italrr/cr/docs/Lore.md

 It's a luxurious neutral zone Space Station built within 5 years of the destruction of earth with the purpose of hosting the headquaters of The Federation for the Future of Humanity.
 Although through time it also became a comercial and residential structure.
 Most of the wealthiests and high society individuals live in Romdo.
 There are around 150 thousand people living there.
 It's said it has cost around 3 trillion Gems to build.

 The most advanced medical center in the solar system is located in Romdo.
+They one possess one of the few Psudo-transcriptors in the solar system.
+A technology capacable of printing entire organs in a mater of hours.

 Romdo is orbiting mars on a fixed direction as to be always on top of Nova Horizon.